Kitware/VeloView/Documentation/LidarView_Developer_Guide.md

 The PythonQtPlugin is a small plugin that initializes the PythonQt library and makes it available in the ParaView Python console.

 ## Configure and build instructions <a name="configure-build"></a>
-The VeloView software is hosted in git repositories that live on github.com (public version) and gitlab.kitware.com (internal version).
+The LidarView software is hosted in git repositories that live on github.com (public version) and gitlab.kitware.com (internal version).

 ### Superbuild Overview <a name="superbuild-overview"></a>
-VeloView can use a cmake *superbuild* to download and compile third party projects that are dependencies of VeloView.
+LidarView can use a cmake *superbuild* to download and compile third party projects that are dependencies of LidarView.
 The superbuild is not mandatory but it is recommended.
 It eases building a lot for new developers.
 The superbuild will give you the option to use system installations of third party projects instead of compiling them as a superbuild step.
 Some dependencies, on certain platforms, must be compiled by the superbuild, and for them there is no option to use a system version.